fglongatt/EPE_026_Fundalmentals_Power_Engineering/README.md

 # Objective

-To introduce students to the basic laws, theories and theorems concerning magnetic fields arising from electrical circuits, three-phase electrical power circuits. and more advanced ac circuit analysis topics.
+To introduce students to the basic laws, theories and theorems concerning magnetic fields arising from electrical circuits, three-phase electrical power circuits and more advanced ac circuit analysis topics.

 ## Intended Learning Outcomes: